Mohammed bin Rashid issues decisions to promote 6,025 military personnel in Dubai

-His Highness issued Resolution No. (33) of 2024 promoting Major General Awad Hazer Al Muhairi, Deputy Head of the State Security Department in Dubai, to the rank of Lieutenant General.
-The resolution will be effective as of July 1, 2024, and will be published in the Official Gazette..
+His Highness issued Resolution No. (33) of 2024, promoting Major General Awad Hazer Al Muhairi, Deputy Chairman of the State Security Department in Dubai, to the rank of Lieutenant General.
+The resolution will be effective as of July 1, 2024, and will be published in the Official Gazette.

-His Excellency Lieutenant General Dhahi Khalfan Tamim stressed that the continuous development witnessed by the security system with the integration of all its components comes in light of the wise directives and constant motivation of His Highness Sheikh Mohammed bin Rashid Al Maktoum, and the continuous follow-up of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister and Minister of Defence, Chairman of the Executive Council of the Emirate of Dubai, and His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance, Deputy Chairman of the Executive Council.
-His Excellency stressed that this system is keen to maintain the high level of performance it has achieved, within all its branches, thanks to the great care and continuous motivation from the wise leadership of the Emirate of Dubai..
+Lieutenant General Dhahi Khalfan Tamim stressed that the continuous development witnessed by the security system with the integration of all its components comes in light of the wise directives and constant encouragement of His Highness Sheikh Mohammed bin Rashid Al Maktoum, and the continuous follow-up of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister, Minister of Defence and Chairman of the Executive Council of the Emirate of Dubai, and His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister, Minister of Finance and Deputy Chairman of the Executive Council, stressing that this system is keen to maintain the high level of performance it has achieved, within all its branches, thanks to the great care and continuous encouragement from the wise leadership of the Emirate of Dubai.

 Follow our latest local and sports news, and the latest political and economic developments via Google News